Green News & Opinion

 Adding charcoal to land used to grow bioenergy crops can greatly increase their overall benefit in helping cut our greenhouse-gas emissions, scientists have shown.
 Applying so-called 'biochar' before planting energy crops can cut soil greenhouse-gas emissions by around a third.
 Soils are among the biggest sources of UK emissions, and ... keep reading

-Written by Planet Earth Online last month, about Agriculture & Food, Carbon Sequestration, Farming, Food, Industry & Business, Innovation
+Written by Planet Earth Online in April, about Agriculture & Food, Carbon Sequestration, Farming, Food, Industry & Business, Innovation

 Droughts and Policies to Address Them